zwave-js/zwave-js-server/README.md

 }
 ```

-For arguments with a Buffer type, use the following JSON format to represent the argument:
+For `Buffer` type arguments, use the following JSON format to represent the argument:

 ```jsonc
 {